-When you think of active noise cancelling headphones you probably think of companies like Bose or Sony, but what about Plantronics?
-They’ve made great noise cancelling headphones before and the Backbeat Pro 2’s even made our best list for a while.
+When you think of active noise canceling headphones you probably think of companies like Bose or Sony, but what about Plantronics?
+They’ve made great noise canceling headphones before and the Backbeat Pro 2’s even made our best list for a while.
 Now the company is back with another pair of cans dubbed the Backbeat Go 810 which have a new design and a much lower price tag.
 So how good are they?

 Who are they for?

 - Commuters.
 While there are better options for active noise canceling headphones out there, finding some at lower price points is difficult (though not impossible).

 - Anyone sitting at a desk.
 The range on these is truly impressive so whether you’re going to be typing at your desk all day or walking over to the coffee machine for some more fuel, you probably won’t be out of range for whatever you’re listening to.
 I even used these on a conference call perfectly thanks to Plantronics extensive knowledge of microphone quality.

 - People who hate charging things.
 The battery life on these lasts almost exactly 24 hours, so if you hate plugging in your gear to charge every night these might be for you.

 How are the Plantronics Backbeat Go 810 built?

 As you might expect, the build quality here is not as premium as some other headphones here.
 The Plantronics Backbeat Go 810 are made primarily of plastic which isn’t too surprising for portable headphones trying to keep the price down.
 What is surprising are how many squeaks and tweaks you have to deal with when you’re wearing them.
 Pressing the volume buttons results in an audible “click” that you’ll hear through your music, and if you adjust the headphones while you’re listening to music you can hear every little bit of stress you’re putting on the headphones.
 My first impression was not great, but the more I used them, other parts of the headphones began to shine through the annoyances.